Israel defeated the Canaanite king of Arad and destroyed their cities.

 GOD gave them the victory and these cities and their citizens were wiped off the face of the earth.

-We previously established how GOD gave Israel victory over the Amalekites (also descendents of Esau).
-With this additional conquest, the children of Israel should have been growing in confidence of GOD's ability and willingness to fulfill His promises to give them the land and conquer the Canaanites therein.
+We previously established how GOD gave Israel victory over the Amalekites (also descendants of Esau).
+With this additional conquest, the children of Israel should have been growing in confidence of GOD’s ability and willingness to fulfill His promises to give them the land and conquer the Canaanites therein.
 Alas, these people were stubborn.